Tobacco Tax Administration

 - amounts of products produced by brand and size;

 Importers must show details of cigarettes imported by brand and size during the period and stamps used.
 A reconciliation must be undertaken to produce a tax stamp charge.
-Statements must be remitted to Revenue Commissioners together with a home Ccnsumption warrant for stamped products released for consumption.
+Statements must be remitted to Revenue Commissioners together with a home consumption warrant for stamped products released for consumption.

-The requirement to affix tax stamps to the wrapper means that cigarettes being imported will be stamped at point of manufacture or import.
-If unstamped cigarettes arrive in the State, they must be held in an approved tax warehouse until the stamps have been secured and affixed.
+The requirement to affix tax stamps to the wrapper means that cigarettes being imported will be stamped at the point of manufacture or import. Â If unstamped cigarettes arrive in the State, they must be held in an approved tax warehouse until the stamps have been secured and affixed.

 The Finance Act 2001 sets out offences in relation to tobacco products tax.
 It provides that any person who offers for sale or delivery, other than under a duty-suspension arrangement, cigarettes otherwise than in packs which have been stamped, on which tax has been paid is guilty for an offence.

 It is an offence for a person to offer for sale by retail any pack of cigarettes at a price higher than (in the case of cigarettes sold or sold by a coin-machine, above that price higher) than the retail price.
-There is an excise punishment of €6 on respect of each offence.
+There is an excise punishment of €6 for each offence.
 In the case of coin-operated machines, the nearest multiple of five cent to the prices allowed.

 Authorised officers at the Revenue Commission have powers to enter premises of importers and manufacturers of tobacco products.
 They have extensive powers to search, take samples, inspect accounts et cetera.
 It is an offence to resist, obstruct or impede an officer of the Revenue Commissioners in the exercise of these powers.
 Articles involved in unlawful trade are liable to forfeiture.